emerycholin/Final-Project-Pong/README.md

 I got the paddles and ball moving as they should through some testing.
 I was having problems with getting the ball to actually move and making it contact the paddles.
 It all works now.
 I also got the scoring function done and need to add a win function.

 week 4: I have nearly finished my code.
 I have added different levels of difficulty and a start function.
 The different levels was giving me problems because it was initiating pygame before the speed was declaired and I was stumped for a bit.
 After taking a step back and looking at the code a simple move of the pygame initializer to below where the speed was defined was the answer haha. all I have left to do is finish the win funciton and if i have time make an external files function that will keep game history inside of it.

+week 5:
+This week I finished my code and got the post code reflection done.
+I had a few stumbles with getting the external files part to work.
+Everything works now and I have a completed code ready to hand it.
+Overall, it has been difficult but fun at the same time.